 Note: Community Education courses dropped the day before class starts — 100 percent.
 Thereafter — 0 percent.

 Important Note for Financial Aid Recipients

-Students who do not attend 60 percent of the semester and who have received Federal Financial Aid (Pell Grant, SEOG, Direct Loans) to pay tuition, fees, books or as cash, will be responsible to repay part of the monies received.
+Students who do not attend 60 percent of the semester and who have received Federal Financial Aid (Pell Grant, SEOG, Direct Loans) to pay tuition, fees, or other intuitional costs, will be responsible to repay part of the monies received.
 If you fail to repay the funds, you will not be eligible to receive federal aid at any college or university.
 The College follows the federal requirements for repayment of Title IV funds.
-For more information about Losing your Aid, please click here.
+For more information about Losing your Aid.